rsyncOSX/RsyncOSX_archived/README.md

 ### Parameters to rsync

 `rsync` supports a ton of parameters and most likely the advanced user of `rsync` wants to apply parameters and verify the effect.
 I am **not** an advanced user of `rsync`, but both RsyncOSX and RsyncUI supports adding parameters.
-The GUI for verifying parameters is better within RsyncUI than RsyncOSX.
-Both apps can be used in parallell and if you prefer RsyncOSX you might still use RsyncUI to add and test parameters for `rsync`.
-The `rsync` command line is dynamically updated when updating parameters and presented in RsyncUI and there is a verify button for testing before saving.

 ### RsyncOSX